5.20 Pre-birth Child Protection Procedure

 2. Recognition and Referral

 Where agencies or individuals anticipate that prospective parents may need support services to care for their baby agencies need to consider whether an Early Help Assessment is needed in the first instance see Surrey Effective Family Resilience (Multi-Agency Levels of Need).
 When an expectant mother is age 16-18 an Early Help Assessment should always be considered.
 This should be completed soon after the expectant mother has booked in with the community midwife.
 The Early Help Assessment may lead to the Team around the Family meeting being called and the Family Action Plan delivered.

-If it is considered that the baby may be at risk of Significant Harm, a Referral to Children's Social Care Services or the MASH if referred by Police, must be made as soon as possible after 14 weeks of pregnancy (Appendix 1: Pre-Birth Assessment and Intervention Timeline gives details of expected timeline for referral, assessment and intervention).
-Children’s Services and MASH will create the ICS (Integrated Children’s System) record for the child at 12 weeks gestation.
+If it is considered that the baby may be at risk of Significant Harm, a referral to Children's Social Care Services must be made as soon as possible after 14 weeks of pregnancy (Appendix 1: Pre-Birth Assessment and Intervention Timeline gives details of expected timeline for referral, assessment and intervention).
+Children’s Services will create the ICS (Integrated Children’s System) record for the child at 12 weeks gestation.
 If concerns about the unborn child come to light prior to 12 weeks gestation, the referrer will be asked to re-refer at the appropriate time (at 14 weeks).
 Children's Services teams have also developed their own tracking system of the unborn children who have been referred prior to 12 weeks, to ensure that they have been followed up after 12 weeks has passed (in case that they have not be re-referred by the community midwife).
 The GP and midwifery services are critical to making referrals.

 The referrer should clarify as far as possible their concerns in terms of how the parents' circumstances and/or behaviours may impact on the baby and what risks are predicted.
 It is important that the referrer considers the possible risk to the unborn child of both parents, or mother and partner, or father and his partner, even if they are not living together.